pulsarf/waterfall/README.md

 You must consider limitations that currently waterfall has.
 If you want to contribute at solving these issues, feel free to pull request.

 Currently Waterfall is incapable of:
-- Bypassing DPI that perfectly reassembles TCP stream that the server will see.
-This includes caching proxies that can be used by the client or the ISP.
-This vulnerability is solved by using QUIC protocol, which Waterfall doesn't support right now because of multiple bugs.

 - Fragment packets on IP level.
 This leads to UDP bypasses not being possible, therefore Waterfall won't use bypasses for QUIC.
 In plans to be fixed after bugs will be fixed.
-- **Bug:** Doesn't support UDP.
-Issue of `crate::socks` module.
-Should be fixed.
 - Bypass DPI that checks server certificate.
+To solve this issue, migrate to TLS 1.3

 ## Command-line interface